Verilog-A Model Pythonic Rule Enforcer (VAMPyRE)

 Advanced Spice Model for High Electron Mobility Transistors (ASM-HEMT).
 The physical model is surface potential based and is computationally efficient by virtue of being completely analytical.
 It includes velocity saturation effects, access region resistance effects, DIBL, temperature dependence and models for gate current and noise.

-Available to CMC Members only.
-Version 1.0 is available to the public on October 1, 2019
+Version 1.1 available to CMC Members only.
+Version 1.0 was made available to the public on October 1, 2019

 The MVSG model is a physical model for GaN HEMTs that includes formulations for currents and charges that can be used for GaN-based circuit simulations, in particular RF- and HV-applications.
 The model is charge-based and includes the effect of source and drain access regions, field plates: currents and charges (channel and fringing), gate leakage, self-heating effects, basic-charge trapping and gm-dispersion effects.